sisso/rust-mud/docs/forums.md

 Numeric with tools make almost impossible to manage mods.
 Any numeric namespace like (mod_id * 1000 + id), create many unnecessary limitations and remove any expected optimization using indexed arrays.

+## Tags

+This same issue don't apply to tags?
+And looks like is good there

 # Surface deprecation